Discharge advice for patients following cataract surgery

 Mild discomfort can be eased with your usual painkillers (for example paracetamol).

-The light may seem to be bright, so wearing sunglasses at first can help.
+Light may seem bright, so wearing sunglasses at first can help.
+Colours look brighter; this is normal.

-Seeing something at the outer edge or a line across your vision, especially when near a window.
+You may see something at the outer edge or a line across your vision, especially when near a window.
 This should settle as your brain gets used to your new lens.

 Blurred reading vision.
 The surgeon usually replaces your cloudy lens contents with a new clear artificial single focus lens.
 It is often clearer for distance vision than for reading.
-You can try ready readers (available from chemists, supermarkets, and petrol stations) to help you to read, while you are waiting four to six weeks to see your optician.

 When should I ask for help?

 These early symptoms should gradually settle down as the days and weeks go by.
-If you have any of the following or you are worried about your eye, please call the on call nurse.
+If you have any of the following or you are worried about your eye, please call the on-call nurse.

 Vision getting worse